opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

     <op-literal> ::= "+" | "-" | "*" | "/"
     <bool-literal> ::= "true" | "false"

-Besides constants directly encoded within the boolean expression, workflow instance variables that hold the boolean values (*true* or *false*) or numbers can be used within such expressions.
+Within such boolean expressions, workflow instance variables that hold boolean values (*true* or *false*) or numbers can be used.
 Workflow instance variables can be accessed by using `${variableName}`.

 Example: